andrewrk/node-yawl/README.md

  * client ws should error if server disobeys protocol
  * close() should work differently depending on client or server
  * handleUpgrade error handling?
- * RFC 6455 compliance and test suite
+ * RFC 6455 compliance and test suite, autobahn?
    - parseExtensionList
  * Auto heartbeat
  * Supports